 Let’s take a closer look at each of these methods:

-1. Rent a truck and move yourself
+I. Rent a truck and move yourself

-Renting a truck and moving yourself is often the preferred tactic for small or short-distance moves.
+Renting a truck and moving is often the preferred tactic for small or short-distance moves.
 If you don’t have many pieces to pack up and move, are only moving across town, and are capable of loading and unloading your items (with help from friends, family, or employees), this method is often the most affordable option.

 Loading sculptures onto the moving vehicle

-If you have smaller works, such as a bust, or larger sculptures that can be disassembled into small enough pieces that will pass through car doors, packing your sculpture so that it will fit into your personal vehicle instead of your moving truck is the safest way to transport it during a DIY move.
+If you have smaller works, such as a bust, or larger sculptures that can be disassembled into small enough pieces that will pass through car doors, packing your sculpture so that it will fit into your vehicle instead of your moving truck is the safest way to transport it during a DIY move.
 You’ll have better temperature control, and you can keep an eye on your pieces and adjust conditions as needed throughout the moving process.

-Unless you drive a van or a truck or have small sculptures, you most likely won’t have space in your personal vehicle and your sculpture will need to be packed onto your moving truck.
+Unless you drive a van or a truck or have small sculptures, you most likely won’t have space in your vehicle and your sculpture will need to be packed onto your moving truck.
 Keep your sculptures safe during a DIY move by following these tips:

-- Always disassemble any pieces that can be removed and pack them carefully in correctly sized boxes, or crates if they are larger or heavy.
+- Always disassemble any pieces that can be removed and pack them carefully incorrectly sized boxes, or crates if they are larger or heavy.